"Phishing" and Other Online Identity Theft Scams: Don't Take the Bait

-But sometimes the hook can look more mundane—and can come in the form of a seemingly authentic email from a financial institution, or even a government agency or other regulator, you know and trust.
-This happened recently to accountholders at financial institutions used by service members and their families when scammers sent out credible-looking emails that requested personal account information.
-And especially around tax time, the Internal Revenue Service (IRS) regularly warns of phishing schemes that use references to tax refunds, filing issues or investigations to lure recipients into opening a bogus email.
+But sometimes the hook can look more mundane—and can come in the form of a seemingly authentic email from a well-known company, financial institution, or even a government agency or other regulator, you know and trust.
+For instance, around tax time, the Internal Revenue Service (IRS) regularly warns of phishing schemes that use references to tax refunds, filing issues or investigations to lure recipients into opening a bogus email.

-The Securities and Exchange Commission (SEC) recently warned investors to beware of emails that appear to come from the Commission’s Office of the Whistleblower.
-One widely-circulated email claimed that the Office of the Whistleblower received an anonymous tip about alleged misconduct at the recipient’s company, and warned that failure to respond to the email would result in an investigation of the company by the SEC.
-The email was in fact not from the SEC, and contains a link to malicious software.
+The Securities and Exchange Commission (SEC) warned investors to beware of emails that appear to come from SEC staff, including a bogus email scam using the name of the SEC’s Director of the Office of Investor Education and Advocacy.
+The email was in fact not from the SEC, and contained a link to malicious software.

 "Phishing"—Fraudulent Emails That Steal Your Personal Information